What is an abandoned call?

 Analyze the Handle time and talk time of agents during peak hours.

 - Abandoned(Ringing): Calls abandoned by callers when the call is ringing to the agents.
 This could happen if your agents are not picking the call fast enough.
 Check the average speed of answer of all agents in your call queue and plan for improvements.

 - Abandoned(Voicemail): Calls abandoned by callers when your voicemail message is being played.
 This could be because of your voicemail welcome greeting.
 Review your welcome greeting to ensure it is short.

 - Abandoned (Answer Bot): Calls abandoned by callers even before the voice bot plays the welcome message or when calls are abandoned without any conversation between customer and bot (both do not speak).

 - Abandoned (Routing Automation): Calls abandoned by callers after the call entered the routing automation call flow and the welcome message is played.

-You can use the curated reports in Freshcaller to analyze the trends and metrics required to reduce your abandoned calls.
+You can use the Abandoned Call Metrics Curated Report in Freshcaller to analyze the trends and metrics required to reduce your abandoned calls.

 Note: Abandonment reason is available only for customers in the Forest plan.